IDP.ALEXA.51 is a label for malware. It’s used by antivirus tools (AVG, Avast) to label software that might be dangerous.

 |Remove IDP.ALEXA.51||Let your antivirus tool remove the IDP.ALEXA.51 threat,

 if you think that the detection is a false one, add an exception for the file or program in the settings of your antivirus tool.

-Detected by real-time security
+IDP.ALEXA.51 gets detected by real-time security

-- They can steal and even change clipboard contents (one use for that is replacing bank account numbers and crypto wallets in order to steal money).
+- They can steal and change clipboard contents (one use for that is replacing bank account numbers and crypto wallets in order to steal money).

 - Some can take screenshots of your device and steal your files.